Users

 The maximum number of items to return.

-value returned from a previous List
+The next_page_token value returned from a previous List request, if any.

 A filter that chooses which user's access right associations to return.